Gummo (soundtrack)

-Gummo is the soundtrack album to the film of the same name and contains songs that were recorded specifically for the film or were featured in the film.
+Gummo is the soundtrack album to the 1997 film of the same name and contains songs that were recorded specifically for the film or were featured in the film.

-The album is mostly made up of various forms of metal, ranging from black metal to powerviolence to grindcore and sludge metal.
-The soundtrack also includes a few eccentric selections of music which include industrial metal, power electronics, drum and bass, bluegrass, classical and folk selections.
+The album is mostly made up of various genres of metal, ranging from black metal to grindcore and doom/sludge metal.
+The soundtrack also includes a few eccentric selections of music which include industrial metal, power electronics, powerviolence, drum and bass, bluegrass, classical and folk selections.